snehabirodkar/Angular-Interview-Questions/README.md

 10. If you need to respond to two different Observable/Subject with one callback function, how would you do it? (ex: if you need to change the url through route parameters and with prev/next buttons).

-## Coding Test
-Sometimes interviewer gives real coding test.
-Most of us suck on those and feel ashamed of ourselves and then continue to work in the current job.
-I don't want you to saty in that miserable job.
-Hence, take the following coding challenges and master them.

-### Fetch Data and Display User Profile

-This test has three level
-1. Level 1: I am giving you an api https://api.github.com/search/users?q=eric This api takes a query parameter name "q" and passes query string to server.
-Server returns bunch of users.
-Now I want you to create a input text box and button so that you can type anything on the text box and hit on the button to retrieve data from the given api.
-Upon retrieval display total_count and first 10 users in the search result.
-Detail instruction about this test is available [here](https://github.com/khan4019/github-profile-search)
-2. Level 2: Convert each user profile as a router link so that upon clicking on each user profile you will navigate to a route that has "login" property in the route.
-Pass user.login as route parameter.
-Create a separate component where you will read the route parameter and then fetch data for that user  by using this api https://api.github.com/users/eric .
-Please Notice that last part of this api is the user.login (the route parameter that you have passed).
-Finally display user image and few other information in the component
-3. Level 3: use any charting framework that you can find and then create a simple bar chart to display number of followers of first 10 users

-This coding test will judge your ability to use services, component, routing, data visualization, external module, observables, etc.

-[Sample code link coming soon]

-### Persistent Todo List
-This test has three levels
-1. Level 1:  Implement a simple todo list where you can add items, mark as done
-2. Level 2: Now create few categories of todo list and make it persistence in the browser
-3. Level 3: Now use firebase (serverless database) to make todo list persistence across multiple devices

-This coding test will judge whether you can pass data and events between components.
-Also, whether you are leveraging directives and understand difference between component and directives.

-[Sample code link coming soon]

 ### Student Registration System
 This test has three levels
 1. Level-1: Design a system where students can login to register different courses